kromenak/gengine/Libraries/zlib/README.md

 Copy headers and library files to their final locations:
 	- Copy the contents of `out/include` to `Libraries/zlib/linux/include`.
 	- Copy the `so` files from `out/lib` to `Libraries/zlib/linux/lib`.
-	- DO NOT copy over `share` folder, `pkgconfig` folder, or any static libraries.
+	- DO NOT copy over any other folders or files.

 ## Mac
 Run configure and then make/install, similar to Linux.